wdi-sg/project-1/README.md

 ---
 ### Script ###

+* To make asteroids appear and disappear, made use of **style.visibility**

+* To make my asteroids drop down, used **setInterval** and **clearInterval**.

+* To set different levels at different score, setInterval to less time.
+BUT must remember to clearInterval first.

+---

 ### Improvements to make ###

-* Instead of giving every asteroids and fires in each column a different element, should have used **createElement** and **appendChild** to different column upon generation of random number.
+* Instead of giving every asteroids and fires in each column a different element, should have used **createElement**, **appendChild** and **removeChild** to add to or remove from the various columns.

-* Should have used more callback functions to call for repetitive functions.
+* Should have used more **callback functions** to call for repetitive functions.

 ![](images/badexample1-readme.png)